kybouw/budg/README.md

 ### Plans

 Plans are documents that outline your budget.
 They tell budg how you want your money to be spent.
 These documents are stored in `~/.config/budg/`.
-The installer (`install.sh`) will create a default plan file for you.
+The installer (`make install`) will create a default plan file for you.

 #### ~/.config/budg/defaultplan.ini